As our everyday lives get more and more intertwined with the internet, we are spending more time online.

 As inconceivable as it would have seemed just 20 years ago, nowadays we can do pretty much everything online, from shopping and banking, buying houses and cars, socialising, entertainment, and everything in between.

-As technology advances the term “VPN” is often mentioned, but you're probably wondering, what is a VPN?
+As technology advances, the term “VPN” is often mentioned, but a lot of people are still probably wondering, what is a VPN?

 So, here we go…

 VPN stands for Virtual Private Network, and whilst that sounds complicated, it is actually a pretty straightforward tool.

 When you connect to the internet, your computer or mobile device sends data through your internet connection to the websites and services you are using.

 It is while this data is travelling between the two locations that it is most vulnerable to hackers and surveillance operatives.
 This is where a Virtual Private Network (VPN) can step in and protect your data.

 A VPN is really just a private ‘server'.

 Most VPNs operate numerous servers around the world and when you choose a server from their network, the VPN will establish an encrypted connection between your device (also known as the VPN client) and that server.

 Once your data reaches that server it is then sent on to the site you are trying to connect with as normal.